Winnie Mandela, South African anti-apartheid activist, dies at 81

 The couple were divorced in 1996, two years after Nelson Mandela became South Africa's first black President.
 They had two daughters together.
 Nelson Mandela died in 2013.

+Although the activist, who suffered from diabetes, saw the rise of a new, more equitable South African political system during her lifetime, she was also entangled in controversy over the years.

+Madikizela-Mandela was convicted of kidnapping in 1991 and fraud in 2003.
+South Africa's Truth and Reconciliation Commission accused her of involvement in human rights abuses during the apartheid era.

-The family said it will release details of the memorial and funeral services once these have been finalized.
+Her family said Monday that it would release details of her memorial and funeral services once these have been finalized.

 This is a breaking news story, more to follow ...